 - Noodle Incident:

-- For that matter, we never find out exactly how the Doctor and Martha get stranded in past as part of the angels' plan to get the phonebox.
+- We never find out exactly how the Doctor and Martha get stranded in past as part of the angels' plan to get the phonebox.

-- Or what the Doctor and Martha were doing in 2007, considering that (from a linear, subjective viewpoint) Martha first met the Doctor in 2008.
+- We never find out what the Doctor and Martha were doing in 2007, considering that (from a linear, subjective viewpoint) Martha first met the Doctor in 2008.
 This means there were two Marthas in London simultaneously, putting her at risk of being affected by the Blinovitch Limitation Effect.

 - Nothing Is Scarier: We never actually see an Angel send anyone back in time.
 We only see the people they've sent back after they've been sent back.
 In part this is because of the fourth wall-breaking nature of the Angels' portrayal (see Paranoia Fuel below), but in part it's because imagining them creeping up on you is much scarier.